Group-Sparse Model Selection: Hardness and Relaxations: Generalizations

 \subsection{Additional discrete relaxations}

 By relaxing both the group budget and the sparsity budget in \eqref{eq:GWMC} into regularization terms, we obtain the following binary linear program

 where $\mathbf{w}^\top = [x_1^2, \ldots, x_N^2,-\lambda_G\1_M^\top,-\lambda_K\1_N^\top]$ and $\mathbf{C} = [\Id_N,~-\A^\GG,~\mathbf{0}_N]$ and $\lambda_G, \lambda_K > 0$ are two regularization parameters that indirectly control the number of active groups and the number of selected elements. \eqref{eq:LP_hier} can be solved in polynomial time if the constraint matrix $\mathbf{C}$ is totally unimodular.
-Due to its structure, $\mathbf{C}$ is totally unimodular if $\A^\GG$ is totally unimodular \cite{wolsey1999integer}.
-The next results proves that the constraint matrix of hierarchical group structures is totally unimodular. \begin{prop} Hierarchical group structures lead to totally unimodular constraints. \end{prop} \begin{proof} We use the fact that a binary matrix is totally unimodular if there exists a permutation of its columns such that in each row the $1$s appear consecutively \cite{wolsey1999integer}.
+Due to its structure, by Proposition 2.1 in \cite{wolsey1999integer} and that concatenating a matrix of zeros to a TU matrix preserves total unimodularity, $\mathbf{C}$ is totally unimodular if and only if $\A^\GG$ is totally unimodular.
+The next results proves that the constraint matrix of hierarchical group structures is totally unimodular. \begin{prop} Hierarchical group structures lead to totally unimodular constraints. \end{prop} \begin{proof} We use the fact that a binary matrix is totally unimodular if there exists a permutation of its columns such that in each row the $1$s appear consecutively, which is a combination of Corollary 2.10 and Proposition 2.1 in \cite{wolsey1999integer}.
 For hierarchical group structures, such permutation is given by a depth-first ordering of the groups.
 In fact, a variable is included in the group that has it as the leaf and in all the groups that contain its descendants.
 Given a depth-first ordering of the groups, the groups that contain the descendants of a given node will be consecutive. \end{proof}